DIYSurveys/EDF/README.md

-# OnePoint Global Entity Data Framework
+# DIY Surveys Entity Data Framework
-Welcome to the OnePoint Global Entity Data Framework (OPGEDF).
+Welcome to the DIY Surveys Entity Data Framework (DIYEDF).
 A set of libraries that supports access to Microsoft SQL Server and other databases.
 It provides a fast, light way to map a Database into code and prvoide a simple way to insert, update and delete data, with full access to stored procedures using c#.
 It is based on the [NEO Framework](http://neo.sourceforge.net/).

 ## Introduction
-This contains the documentation to use the OPGEDF.
+This contains the documentation to use the DIYEDF.
 This guide contains:
 1. Current Status
 2. The OnePoint Modeller
 3. [Using Your Model](Using.md)